 As a rare metal, gold has earned a reputation as a safe haven during times of crisis.
 Demand for gold as a store of value – particularly during periods of political and economic upheaval – has been present since a very long time ago.

-The price of gold, in US dollars, nearly doubled between the end of 2015 and the middle of 2020.
+The price of gold, in US dollars, doubled between June 2019 and October 2024.
 If you had gotten your timing just right, you could have doubled your wealth by holding gold for just over four years.
 Of course, good timing is a question of luck, so doubling your money this way requires a Midas touch.

 Gold is often praised as a safe haven.
 But that reputation does not hold water because the gold price can fluctuate drastically.
 Historically, the stock market has delivered much better performance than gold investments.